-For applicants who are unable to obtain required documentation, information about alternatives to documents is outlined in the registration guides and on the College's website.
-Applicants can contact the College directly by phone, by email, fax or in person to discuss their individual situation and to seek assistance.
+For applicants who are unable to obtain required documentation, information about alternatives to documents is outlined in the registration guides and on the College's web site.
+Applicants can contact the College directly by phone, by e-mail, social media, fax or in person to discuss their individual situation and to seek assistance.